OswaldAnalytics/OswaldAnalytics.github.io/about.md

 I can also be contacted by email at oswaldcsu@gmail.com

 This blog is mainly a way for me to share information that I normally would email around and to work on my writing, which currently is a weakness of mine.
 I need to learn far better editing skills, so I figured why not make a blog and learn that way.
-The blog will be heavily focused on research, software to help research, statistics and data science.
+The blog will be heavily focused on research, software, statistics and data science.

 I see posts falling in the following major areas: